The Clear Edge

 • Optimization runs parallel to everything else.

-• Runs parallel initiatives instead of sequential ones.
+The compression method — runs parallel initiatives instead of sequential ones:

 • Team expansion + system documentation run simultaneously.